Written by: Rosemary Lafferty Read time: 15 minutes

 Strategy including Strategy choice, Target markets, Buyer Personas, Prospect Databases

-Tactics: what tools will you use to achieve your objectives, such as SEO, Email marketing, Social Media, Paid ads, Partnerhsips etc
+Tactics: what tools will you use to achieve your objectives, such as SEO, Email marketing, Social Media, Paid ads, Partnerships etc

-Let’s assume you have created your SWOT analysis and outlined your overall and specific objectives in detail seeing examples below.
-(These will be covered in another post)
+Let’s assume you have created your SWOT analysis and outlined your overall and specific objectives in detail.

 In order to reach your target audience on LinkedIn, you must complete the strategy section of your plan very carefully.
-Let’s look at the three important parts: Target Market Segments, Buyer Personas, and Target Prospects Database.
+Let’s look at the three important parts of the Strategy: a) Target Market Segments, b) Buyer Personas, and c) Prospects Database.

 In order to reach your target audience on LinkedIn, you need a very clear detailed picture of who the ideal target audience is.
 Let’s look at an example of my target audience for Yellow Ruler Marketing.